 The UNSW exchange program completely immerses Drexel students into Australian education and culture as they take classes with the local Aussies and international students.
 This program is open to all Drexel majors and students may choose from a wide range of subjects.

 Most classes take place at UNSW’s Kensington campus, which is only 5 minutes from one of Australia’s top beaches, Coogee Beach.
-UNSW is the closest university to an ocean beach in Australia.
-UNSW is about 30 minutes from Sydney’s city centre, which is extremely accessible by public transit.
+UNSW is the closest university to an ocean beach in Australia is about 30 minutes from Sydney’s city centre, which is easily accessible by public transit.

 - 3.0 minimum GPA

 - Sophomore status or higher

 and Class Search: